 - Fair pricing to secure livelihoods – end Keating’s Floating Currency exposing Australian business to exchange rate gambling

 - Nationalise minimum wage rates and workplace conditions across industries – remove union dominated enterprise bargaining

 - Introduce a single National Fuel Price for petrol and diesel, facilitated by national government acquiring onshore fuel refining and distribution

 - Abolish Keating’s Pension Privatisation (compulsory 9.25% employer super contributions), making the cost of labor more competitive for business.
 Replace employer superannuation with a ‘National Pension’ (government controlled, indexed) payable to Australian citizens over age 65

 - Australian Small Business tax concessions – 20% income tax, payroll tax exempt

-- Consider tax reforms in the 2008 Henry Tax Review that favour Australian SMEs.
+- Consider tax reforms in the 2008 Henry Tax Review that favour Australian small and medium sized businesses.

 Small Business Economy